Commitment to Accessibility and Inclusion for Disabled Students

 36. It is the responsibility of the faculties to ensure that visiting speakers are informed of this policy (see 33.)

 30-36 Approved by University Academic Quality and Standards Committee April 2017.
 Due for review in 1 year.
-If you have a question about this section please contact Academic Registry.
+If you have a question about this section please get in touch with Academic Registry.

 Timetabling - currently under review